 Holland & Holland advertises that all of their firearms are hand made by master gun makers and that 850 man-hours of work go into making each of their rifles in order to ensure that they are the finest guns that money can buy.

 The first disadvantage is the rifle's small magazine capacity.
 Yes, double rifles allow the hunter to take a very fast follow-up shot.
 However, a well-trained hunter with a good quality bolt-action rifle can get off an aimed second shot nearly as fast as with a double rifle.
-Combine that with the fact that a modern bolt-action rifle can hold up to 5 big bore cartridges in the magazine, and a bolt-action rifle has a clear advantage if more than 2 shots are required.
+Combine that with the fact that a modern bolt-action rifle can hold up to 5 big bore cartridges in the magazine, and a bolt-action rifle has a clear advantage if more than two shots are required.

 The second disadvantage is that a double rifle is a specialized tool and, like any highly specialized tool, it struggles in applications outside of its intended use.
 No other rifle in the world can compare to a big bore double rifle when it comes to stopping large, dangerous game at close range.
 A good double is handy and points almost as well as a fine shotgun, which makes it ideal for stopping an angry buffalo or elephant at ranges measured in feet.

 These rifles are also typically quite heavy, which is necessary to dampen the fierce recoil of really big cartridges like the .500 and .577 Nitro Express.
 This makes them much easier to shoot, but a 13-pound rifle is pretty darn heavy and will quickly wear down most hunters during the 10-20 miles of walking per day that may be necessary on an elephant hunt.

 Most hunters (myself included) have no problem paying extra for the quality that comes with a good brand name.
 However, I'm not convinced you're really getting enough extra performance in this case to justify the incredible cost of these rifles.

-For instance, a CZ 550 Safari Magnum chambered in .458 Lott is a capable rifle at both short range and out to about 200 yards, is very reliable, holds 6 cartridges (5 in the magazine and 1 in the chamber), weighs less than 10 pounds with a scope, is an excellent dangerous game stopper, and can be purchased for less than $2,000.
-In many respects, it compares favorably to a 13 pound Holland & Holland double rifle that costs over 50 times as much.
+For instance, a CZ 550 Safari Magnum chambered in .458 Lott is a capable rifle at both short range and out to about 200 yards, is very reliable, holds six cartridges (five in the magazine and one in the chamber), weighs less than 10 pounds with a scope, is an excellent dangerous game-stopper, and can be purchased for less than $2,000.
+In many respects, it compares favorably to a 13-pound Holland & Holland double rifle that costs over 50 times as much.